Expert Grant Consultants

 - be a Queensland-based business whose principal activity and majority annual turnover is derived from manufacturing, as defined under Division C of the Australian Bureau of Statistics’ Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006;

 - be registered for GST and hold an active Australian Business Number (ABN);

-- have a proposed Eligible Project (that meets the requirements set out in section 2.4) and be able to demonstrate that the applicant is in a position to verify/validate the expected effectiveness and outcomes of the proposed Eligible Project if the applicant progresses to Stage 2 (Detailed Application);
+- have a proposed Eligible Project (that meets the requirements set out in Section 2.4 and be able to demonstrate that the applicant is in a position to verify/validate the details, expected effectiveness and outcomes of the proposed Eligible Project if the applicant progresses to Stage 2 (Detailed Application);

-- have the financial capacity and standing necessary to conduct the proposed Eligible Project (including by contributing at least 50% of the project costs);
+- have the financial capacity and standing necessary to conduct the proposed Eligible Project recognising that the grant payments are made in arrears;

-- not have, and must not have an Associated Entity that has, received (or be about to receive) funding under the MIQ Program that in aggregate exceeds, or will exceed $2.5 million;
+- not have, and must not be an Associated Entity that has, received (or be about to receive) funding under the Made in Queensland Program that in aggregate exceeds, or will exceed $2.5 million;

 - not be insolvent or have owners or directors that are an undischarged bankrupt; and

 - not be a federal, state or local government entity, statutory authority or special purpose vehicle or notfor-profit organisation.

 If an application does not meet the Eligibility Criteria, the Department may reject the application and not consider it for any further assessment.